sebleier/django-redis-cache/docs/api.rst

     :param key: Location of the value
     :param value: Value to cache
     :param timeout: Number of seconds to hold value in cache.
-    :type timeout: Number of seconds or None
+    :type timeout: Number of seconds or DEFAULT_TIMEOUT

 .. function:: delete(self, key):